[Greenbuilding] glass panels as porch roof?

 > Using non-tempered glass overhead is not permitted by code in Oregon.

-> stressed along an edge by a stray screw, and if it breaks the falling
+> were stressed along an edge by a stray screw, and if it breaks the falling

 > chunks don't become popcorn size until they hit the floor.